joemoose/dungeoneers.d20/docs/equipment.md

 - *STR*: Using the weapon requires the minimum STR score.
 If STR is less than the requirement, the damage is Impaired.
 - *Thrown*: This weapon can attack a target in the same zone or be thrown at a target in an adjacent zone.
 - *Two-handed*: This weapon takes up both hand slots.
-- *Versatile*: This weapon has two entries noted under damage; it deals the first wielded with one hand and adds the bonus damage die when wielded with two (roll both, take the best).
+- *Versatile*: This weapon has two entries noted under damage; it deals the first wielded with one hand and adds the bonus damage die when wielded with both hands (roll both, take the best).

 **Weapons List**